kitation/kitation.github.io/_posts/2018-03-23-nb-inclusion.markdown

 *Terms!
 (Simplified for ease of reading)*

-- *nb: non-binary, people who do identify wholly as a man or a woman*
+- *nb: non-binary, people who do not identify wholly as a man or a woman*
 - *amab/afab: assigned male/female at birth, currently sex and gender are assigned based on the genitalia at birth*
 - *cis: people who are the same gender they were assigned at birth*
 - *trans: people who are not the same gender they were assigned at birth*